bodhimindwellness/bodhimindwellness.github.io/_posts/2024-10-08-Dharani-Wellness-Retreat-July-27-31-2025.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qUdy8ncbJWs?autoplay=1&mute=1&loop=1&playlist=qUdy8ncbJWs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## ACCOMMODATION & FEES:
-(total cost of the retreat with food and accommodation according to the type of occupancy.)
+Total cost of the retreat with food and accommodation according to the type of occupancy

 Flash sales : 50% discount on the whole retreat

 ### Shared accommodation
-Shared room with twin beds - 499 instead of 999 euros per participant Shared accommodation for couples - 899 instead of 1799 euros for both
+Shared room with twin beds - 499 instead of 999 euros per participant

+Shared accommodation for couples - 899 instead of 1799 euros for both

 ### Single room